 55. Reykjavik has the only artificially heated ocean beach in the world.

-57. Iceland has 5 prisons and two of them has no guards and criminals are put on a waiting list to serve their time in prison because there aren’t enough available jail cells.
+57. Iceland has five prisons, two of them with no guards.
+Criminals are put on a waiting list to serve their time in prison because there aren’t enough available jail cells.

 58. Iceland has a national day to celebrate its language.

-59. There are no Polar Bears in Iceland, but they occasionally swim in from Greenland.
+59. There are no polar bears in Iceland, but they occasionally drift in from Greenland.

 60. It’s illegal to sell underwear with the Icelandic flag on it and a flagpole with the Icelandic flag may only have one color.

-Which of these facts did you not have a clue about?
-Feel free to comment below!
-There are of course plenty more quirky facts but you have to come here and find out yourself! 🙂
+There are of course plenty more amazing facts about Iceland, but you’ll have to come visit and discover them yourself! 🙂

 Safe travels! #WohoCamper